 Teton and its subsidiaries are registered investment advisers under the Investment Advisers Act of 1940.
-Teton LLC serves as the investment manager for four TETON Westwood mutual funds with assets under management ("AUM") of \$868.6 million and \$889.0 million at December 31, 2021 and 2020, respectively.
-Teton also served as the investment manager to certain separate accounts.
-The AUM for these separate accounts were and \$42.9 million at December 31, 2021 and 2020, respectively.
-Keeley-Teton serves as the investment manager for three KEELEY mutual funds and one TETON Westwood mutual fund with total AUM of \$618.8 million and \$522.0 million at December 31, 2021 and 2020, respectively.
-Keeley-Teton also serves as the investment manager to certain separate, private client and wrap accounts with aggregate AUM of \$513.6 million and \$375.4 million at December 31, 2021 and 2020, respectively.
+Teton LLC serves as the investment manager for four TETON Westwood mutual funds with assets under management ("AUM") of \$554.4 million and \$868.6 million at December 31, 2022 and 2021, respectively.
+Teton also serves as the investment manager to unified managed accounts with AUM of \$15.2 million and zero at December 31, 2022 and 2021, respectively.
+Keeley-Teton serves as the investment manager for three KEELEY mutual funds and one TETON Westwood mutual fund with total AUM of \$520.5 million and \$618.8 million at December 31, 2022 and 2021, respectively.
+Keeley-Teton serves as the investment manager for three KEELEY mutual funds and one TETON Westwood mutual fund with total AUM of \$520.5 million and \$618.8 million at December 31, 2022 and 2021, respectively.
+Keeley-Teton also serves as the investment manager to certain separate, private client, wrap and unified managed accounts with aggregate AUM of \$408.1 million and \$513.6 million at December 31, 2022 and 2021, respectively.
 The Company's principal market is the United States.